Pigiotyreal/idianly/README.md

 # idianly
-A work in progress social media application
+A work in progress chat application platform